Applying Maslow's Hierarchy to a School

 Maslow’s recap

 Maslow proposed five levels of human need, with lower needs requiring substantial satisfaction before higher needs become motivating.
+People are only vaguely aware of their current mix of needs.
+The lowest level of need is satisfied first, then the next levels incrementally.

 The five levels, applied to work: